Periodontists Open New Practice Despite Pandemic Setbacks

 As they prepared to sign the lease with terms in their favor, the COVID-19 pandemic hit, and New York City shut down.
 Towns and their offices shuttered as employees began to navigate how to accomplish government business from home.
 When Dr. A and Dr. P would have been getting permits for their new space, there was nowhere to go to get permits.
-Additionally, when construction materials finally became available, prices had changed.
+Additionally, when construction materials finally became available, prices changed.

-The doctors understood the gravity of the pandemic, but knew that dentistry would not somehow become obsolete.
-They trusted themselves and their drive to open their own practice and they trusted their PRG agent who continued to walk them through the process of opening — introducing them to industry partners they would need along the way and continuing to negotiate lease terms like free rent.
+The doctors understood the gravity of the pandemic but knew that dentistry would not somehow become obsolete.
+They trusted themselves and their drive to open their practice and they trusted their PRG agent who continued to walk them through the process of opening — introducing them to industry partners they would need along the way and continuing to negotiate lease terms like free rent.

-When Dr. A and Dr. P went to close on the loan they prequalified for, the bank they were working with told the partners they would no longer be funding start up practices.
+When Dr. A and Dr. P went to close on the loan they prequalified for, the bank they were working with told the partners they would no longer be funding start-up practices.

 PRG went to work finding two other banks that were offering financing, but the terms were different from the doctors’ original loan.
 PRG got creative and renegotiated their lease terms to ensure they got a favorable deal while meeting the bank’s requirements.

 Dr. A and Dr. P are opening their practice in a location they are excited about — one year after they signed their lease.
-Because of PRG negotiating on their behalf, they did not lose any free rent — their agent factored in the likely and extreme delays.
-In a time when many doctor entrepreneurs paused, PRG and Dr. A and Dr. P navigated the uncertainty that came with a worldwide pandemic and are now opening at a time when no one else is — and to high patient demand.
+Because PRG negotiated on their behalf, they did not lose any free rent — their agent factored in the likely and extreme delays.
+In a time when many doctor entrepreneurs paused, PRG and Dr. A and Dr. P navigated the uncertainty that came with a worldwide pandemic and is now opening at a time when no one else is — and to high patient demand.